KeithSloan/GDML/README.md

 ## Standalone Utilities

-The standalone utilities and documentation are now in a submodule repository https://github.com/KeithSloan/GDML_Command_Line_Utils
+The standalone utilities and documentation are now in a directory CommandLine

   In the [Utils](Utils/) directory, you'll find a python script named **`gdml2step.py`** for creating a STEP file from a GDML file.